thanasispap1998/Predicting-next-request-of-a-data-buffer-using-Neural-Networks/README.md

 1) a folder named "Notebook" containing the "Prediction" notebook

-2) a folder named "Datasets" containing all two datasets used for the training and testing of the LSTM model
+2) a folder named "Datasets" containing the two datasets used for the training and testing of the LSTM model

 3) a folder named "Report" containing the report of this project